How to Get Better at GRE Reading Comprehension: 7 Key Tips

 To maximize your GRE RC performance, learn a reliable strategy for answering each type of RC question.

-Let’s now discuss an indispensable part of your GRE RC approach, referring back to the passage.
+Let’s now discuss an indispensable part of your GRE RC approach: going back to the passage.

 Tip 4: Always Refer Back to the Passage

-Unless you can quickly memorize an entire RC passage (I don’t recommend trying to), a key part of your approach to GRE RC will be referring back to the passage each time you answer a question.
-After all, RC is a test of comprehension, not memorization, and the information you need for answering the questions is right there in the passage.
+Unless you can quickly memorize an entire RC passage (I don’t recommend trying to), a key part of your approach to GRE RC will be going back to the passage each time you answer a question.
+After all, RC is a test of comprehension, not memorization.
+And the information you need for answering the questions is right there in the passage.
 So, using that information is the path to success.

-One reason for referring back to the passage is that doing so allows you to read the passage faster.
-Since you know that you’re going to refer back to the passage when you answer the questions, you don’t have to memorize or even fully process every detail of a passage as you read it.
-Rather, to prepare to answer the questions, you can read to understand the overall message of the passage and note where details lie within the passage.
+One reason for going back to the passage is that doing so allows you to read the passage faster.
+Since you know that you’re going to go back to the passage when you answer the questions, you don’t have to memorize or even fully process every detail as you read.
+Rather, to prepare to answer the questions, you can read to understand the overall message of the passage and note where the details lie.
 Of course, by reading the passage in this way, you’ll get through it more quickly than you would if you were to painstakingly read it to fully capture every detail.

-Another major reason for referring back to the passage is that, as we have discussed, RC questions have trap choices designed to appear to fit the passage.
-So, it’s easy to decide that an incorrect choice is correct if you go on your impressions or memory of what the passage says.
-The beautiful thing is that you can totally avoid making such a mistake by referring back to the passage to determine whether a choice is in fact supported.
+Another major reason for going back to the passage is that, as we have discussed, RC questions include trap choices that appear to fit the passage but don’t.
+So, it’s easy to mistake an incorrect choice for a correct one if you rely only on your impressions or memory of the passage.
+The beautiful thing is that you can avoid making this mistake by referring back to the passage to determine whether a choice is supported.

 TTP PRO TIP:

-The information you need for answering GRE RC questions is right there in the passage.
-So, refer back to the passage and use that information!
+The information you need to answer GRE RC questions is always in the passage — refer back to the passage and use that info!

 Tip 5: Precision Is a Major Aspect of RC Success

-Imagine I told you that, by making one simple move, you may increase your GRE Verbal score by 5 points in a matter of days.
-Well, you don’t have to imagine it, because I’m going to.
-That move is to be more precise in how you go about answering GRE Verbal questions, including Reading Comprehension questions.
+Imagine I told you that by making one simple move, you could increase your GRE Verbal score by 5 points in a matter of days.
+Well, you don’t have to imagine it, because I’m going to!
+That move is to be more precise in how you go about answering GRE Verbal questions.
+This includes Reading Comprehension questions.
 Here’s why being precise is integral to RC success.

-What makes a Reading Comprehension answer choice incorrect or correct can hinge on just one or two words, a subtle difference in meaning, or another inconspicuous detail.
+What makes a Reading Comprehension answer choice incorrect or correct can hinge on just 1 or 2 words, a subtle difference in meaning, or another inconspicuous detail.
 So, unless you’re being precise in your work, you can easily miss the differences between choices that enable you to eliminate trap choices and arrive at correct answers.

-For example, a passage might say that someone failed to understand a theory, and an answer choice in a question about that passage might say that the person was not aware of that theory.
+For example, a passage might say that someone failed to understand a theory, and an answer choice might say that the person was not aware of that theory.
 Notice how similar “failed to understand” and “was not aware of” can seem.
-If we were not being precise in considering that incorrect choice, we could easily decide that it matches what the passage says.
+If we were not being precise in evaluating that incorrect choice, we could easily mistake it for a match with what the passage says.
 So, you can see why precision is essential in RC.

-To be precise in answering GRE Reading Comprehension questions, we must read entire choices, rather than decide that a choice is correct or incorrect after reading part of it.
+To be precise in answering GRE Reading Comprehension questions, we must read the entire answer choice.
+We can’t decide whether a choice is correct or incorrect after reading only part of it.
 Also, we must pay careful attention to the exact words used in choices.
 In general, don’t go with a vibe or a vague impression.
 Rather, be exact and complete in your work.

 TTP PRO TIP: